Belmont Stakes Betting Guide

 Horse racing and gambling go hand in hand—and even that is an understatement.
 Three of the biggest racing events in the U.S. occur over six weeks between May and June, as the Triple Crown races are staged.
 The best three-year-olds on the dirt compete for the most prestigious prizes in North America, and only a select few have been able to win all three races.
 The Belmont Stakes forms the final leg of the Triple Crown, and it sees this year’s Classic field finally step up to 1 1/2 miles for the first time.

-All three races are unique in their own right, but the Belmont Stakes has an entirely different feel when compared to the others.
-Not only does it contain the tightest field with the strongest odds year in and year out, but being the final means the inevitable question: can a horse actually win all three races and take that Triple Crown?
-This is the accomplishment all the greats strive for, but only a few can claim.
+All three races are unique in their own right, but the Belmont Stakes have an entirely different feel when compared to the others.
+Not only does it contain the tightest field with competitive odds yearly, but it constantly answers the question of whether any contender can join the elite and win all three Triple Crown races.

 Belmont Adds Great Value

 Making wagers on horse racing is one-part art and one-part science.
 Bettors will spend hours deliberating their picks by reading through the form lines of all leading contenders.
 That is even more important for this leg of the Triple Crown, as bettors will need to find the horse in the field with the best chance of lasting the grueling 1 1/2 miles at Belmont Park.
 However, there is great value here, and every gambler knows it whether they visit the track weekly or only tune in for the big races.

 |Distance||1 1/2 Miles|

 Belmont Stakes Previous Winners

 |2021||Essential Quality||+200||Luis Saez||Brad Cox|

 |2018||Justify||-125||Mike Smith||Bob Baffert|